Skip links

 “An approved container, of not more than 5-gallons capacity, having a spring-closing lid and spout cover and so designed that it will safely relieve internal pressure when subjected to fire exposure”

-So this definition allows a wide variety of containers to be classified as safety cans.
-However, many local laws and insurance carriers require safety cans to be Factory Mutual (FM) or Underwriter Laboratory (UL) approved.
+So, this definition allows a wide variety of containers to be classified as safety cans.
+However, many local laws and insurance carriers require safety cans to be approved by Factory Mutual (FM) or Underwriter Laboratory (UL).
 These two organizations are nationally recognized.
-They also have independent testing laboratories where manufacturers submit products for evaluation of their ability to meet safety requirements for flammable liquids.
+They also have independent testing laboratories where manufacturers submit products to evaluate their ability to meet safety requirements for flammable liquids.
 Products that meet the requirements are given either an FM or UL approval.
 Both laboratories are also recognized by OSHA.

 Additionally, OSHA requirements limit the maximum size of containers and portable tanks for flammable liquids.
 The following chart shows the allowable amounts for each category of liquid.